jethanivijay/DevOpsforDatabasesHandsonLab/README.md

-## Automate Databases using GithubActions and Azure Pipelines !
+## Database Automation using GithubActions and Azure Pipelines !

 ## *Github Actions Labs*